-This course is appropriate for students who have demonstrated success in Science 7 and who can meet the demands of a rigorous course of study.
-The course content is aligned with the NYS Learning Standards for Biology, a high school science offering.
+This course is appropriate for students who have demonstrated success in Science 7 and can meet the demands of a rigorous course of study.
+The NYS Life Science: Biology course includes seven topics: Structure and Function, Matter and Energy in Organisms and Ecosystems, Interdependent Relationships in Ecosystems, Inheritance and Variation of Traits, Natural Selection and Evolution, Earth's Systems, and Engineering Design.
 In addition, select honors topics will be added to further enrich this course and to prepare students for future high school honors and/or AP coursework.
 This class meets for a single period daily and an additional lab period on alternate days.
-Students will complete a minimum of 40 laboratory experiences.
-Students will take the Living Environment Regents examination at the end of the course and it will count as one-ninth of the course grade.
-Upon successful completion of the course, students will receive one high school science credit, and it will be the first science course to appear on the high school transcript.
-Students who decide not to enroll in Biology still have the opportunity to engage in future honors and/or AP science courses.
+Successful completion of 1200 minutes of lab work, which includes three hands-on investigations aligned to the NYS Science Learning Standards, is required for students to be eligible to take the NYS Life Science: Biology Regents examination.
+The examination, which will consist of nine to eleven exam clusters, will include multiple stimuli composed of reading passages, data tables, graphs, diagrams, and images that provide students with an interesting and relatable setting that drives the progression of the assessment storyline rather than stand-alone facts.
+The Regents examination counts as one-ninth of the overall course grade.
+This course will be the first science course to appear on the high school transcript.
+Students who successfully complete the course will earn one credit toward their high school diploma.
+Students who decide not to enroll in this course still have the opportunity to engage in future honors and/or AP science courses.
 To view the science course pathways, please review the course flowchart on page 19.